Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Step 2: Create an invoice.

 1. Select Invoicing from the Quick Access section on your home page.
-Alternatively, go to Sales > Invoices from the top menu.
+Alternatively, go to Sales > Invoices from the left-hand menu.

-1. Under the Customer header, choose a customer or select Create New Customer
+1. Under the Customer field, choose a customer or select Create New Customer.

-1. Under Items, choose an item or select Create New Item and enter its details, including the price per unit (for goods) or the number of hours and hourly rate (for services).
+1. Under Items, choose an item or select Create New Item, then enter its details, including the price per unit (for goods) or the number of hours and hourly rate (for services).
 Select Add when you’re done.

 Step 3: Review your invoice.